activeloopai/deeplake/README.md

 ### Creating Datasets

 A hub dataset can be created in various locations (Storage providers).
-This how the paths for each of them would look like:
+This is how the paths for each of them would look like:

 | Storage provider | Example path                  |
 | ---------------- | ----------------------------- |